Climate of Mars: Seasons

 Mars has an axial tilt of 25.2°.
 This means that there are seasons on Mars, just as on Earth.
-The eccentricity of Mars' orbit is 0.1, much greater than the Earth's present orbital eccentricity of about 0.02.
+The eccentricity of Mars's orbit is 0.1, much greater than the Earth's present orbital eccentricity of about 0.02.
 The large eccentricity causes the insolation on Mars to vary as the planet orbits the Sun.
 (The Martian year lasts 687 days, roughly 2 Earth years.)
-As on Earth, Mars' obliquity dominates the seasons but, because of the large eccentricity, winters in the southern hemisphere are long and cold while those in the north are short and relatively warm.
+As on Earth, Mars's obliquity dominates the seasons but, because of the large eccentricity, winters in the southern hemisphere are long and cold while those in the north are short and relatively warm.